 Phoenix Campus Department

-Dr. Campos-Outcalt is a Senior Lecturer at the University of Arizona College of Medicine, Phoenix, Department of Family, Community and Preventive Medicine.
+Dr. Campos-Outcalt is an Adjunct Lecturer in the MEZCOPH and a Senior Lecturer at the University of Arizona, College of Medicine - Phoenix, in the Department of Family, Community and Preventive Medicine.
 He received his medical degree from the University of Arizona and completed residencies in Family Medicine at the University of California, Davis and Preventive Medicine/Public Health at the University of Arizona.
-He also received a Masters in Public Administration from Arizona State University.
+He also received a Master of Public Administration from Arizona State University.
 He is board certified in both Family Medicine and Preventive Medicine/Public Health.

 His public health and medical administrative experience has included:

-Dr Campos-Outcalt currently has multiple academic responsibilities at the Phoenix Campus including serving as Director of the MD/MPH program and Director of the Preventive Medicine/Public Health theme in the medical school curriculum.
 Dr. Campos-Outcalt is an active researcher and has published over 100 articles in scientific journals and has edited a textbook in preventive medicine, published by McGraw-Hill.
 He has been selected for several fellowships including the Public Health Service Primary Care Fellowship, the Kellogg Foundation Leadership Program and the Robert Wood Johnson Health Policy Fellowship.
-He has served on the National Advisory Council of the Agency for Health Care Research and Quality and the National Health Service Corps.
-He is a member of the Advisory Committee on Immunization Practices of the CDC and a liaison to the United States Preventive Services Task Force, representing the American Academy of Family Physicians.
-He also serves as a member of the EGAPP (Evidence based Genomics Applied in Practice and Prevention) sponsored by the CDC.
+He has served on the National Advisory Councils of the Agency for Health Care Research and Quality, and the National Health Service Corps.
+He served as a member of the Advisory Committee on Immunization Practices of the CDC and as a liaison to the United States Preventive Services Task Force, representing the American Academy of Family Physicians.
+He currently serves as a member of the EGAPP (Evaluation of Genomic Applications in Practice and Prevention) and the Community Preventive Services Task Force, both sponsored by the CDC.